deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

 But that's not all - our community is built on the principles of open source and mentorship from industry professionals. 💻👨‍🏫🌐 With bi-weekly live sessions, hands-on exercises, and 24/7 support, you'll have all the tools you need to take your skills to the next level. 🌟

-**Visit[nas.io/30dayscoding](nas.io/30dayscoding) now to join our thriving community of like-minded coders and make your mark in the world of coding! 💪**
+** Visit [nas.io/30dayscoding](nas.io/30dayscoding) now to join our thriving community of like-minded coders and make your mark in the world of coding! 💪**